PallaviDhar/Flipkart/README.md

 # Flipkart
-Designing a Flipkart file to related only HTML.
+Designing a Flipkart Online Shopping Demo file to related only HTML.
 # Screenshots